15 Things Diabetes Doctors Do to Keep Their Own Blood Sugar Under Control

 Get the same great taste of orange juice without the added sugar and eat an actual orange instead.
 “When you eat an orange, the amount of sugar in one orange is much less than the sugar in squeezed oranges.
 Plus, you get the fiber from eating a whole orange.” says Dr. Zonszein.
 “The sugar absorbs much more slowly when you eat whole fruits instead of drinking juice.”
 Papaya, grapefruit, and melon are other fruits that also have much smaller amounts of carbohydrates and sugar than fruit juice.

 Research the menu items before you eat at a restaurant

-Rawpixel.com/Shutterstock Going out to eat is a bit of a gamble in terms of a meal’s nutrition and ingredients.
+Going out to eat is a bit of a gamble in terms of a meal’s nutrition and ingredients.
 Though many chain restaurants include the calorie count on their menus, it’s important to know other nutritional values as well.
 Dr. Soleimanpour tries to do his meal research before he orders anything on the menu.
 “Be prepared so you know what you’re eating and what the implications are in the amount of carbs and high fat foods,” he says.
 Checking out apps like CalorieKing and MyFitnessPal are two handy resources for looking up the nutritional info for a meal at a popular chain restaurant.
-And don't forget these nifty tricks every diabetic should follow to survive holiday dinners.
+And don’t forget these nifty tricks every diabetic should follow to survive dinners out.